NVIDIA-AI-IOT/scene-text-recognition/README.md

 ## More:

 ### Different Models
 The code is designed to be able to swap in and out various detection models.
-As an example, try running
+As an example, view detect.py file to see where the EAST detection model was substituted in.

 ### Custom Training
 To train and run your own models please see the EasyOCR [instructions](https://github.com/akamboj2/EasyOCR/blob/master/custom_model.md)